Frequently Asked Questions

 If you are filing papers to open up a case (a summons and complaint), the other party must be personally served with the papers.
 However, you cannot serve the other party.
 Someone over 18 who is not a party to the case and not interested in the outcome of the case must personally serve the papers and fill out an Affidavit of Service stating when, where, and what was served.
 Some judges require a licensed, professional process server to serve the documents.
 Find out from the department assigned to your case if the judge requires this.
 You can find a list of phone numbers to each judge's department by clicking here.

-Generally speaking, all papers filed after that can be sent to the other party by regular mail (there are exceptions).
+Generally, all papers filed after that can be sent to the other party by regular mail or eservice if the other party is registered for eservice (there are exceptions).
 You are allowed to mail the papers yourself.

 How do I serve the summons and complaint if I don't know where the other party lives?

-If you do not know anything about where the Defendant can be found, you must do a good faith search to try and find the person.
-This means checking with friends, family members, looking online, etc., to try and find the person.
-If you still cannot find the person after doing the search, you can ask the judge for permission to serve the Defendant by mailing a copy of the summons and complaint to the last known address and also publishing the summons in a newspaper.
+If you do not know anything about where Defendant is and you have no contact with them, you must do a good faith search to try and find the person.
+If you still cannot find the person after doing the search, you can ask the judge for permission to serve the Defendant by publishing the summons in a newspaper.
 For more information about this, please see Serving the Papers by Publication.

 I am filing a motion to re-open an old case, but the other party moved and I don't know where she lives.
 Where do I serve her?

 Whenever you move, you are required to update your address with the court by filing a Change of Address form (this can be found on the Miscellaneous Forms page).
-If the other party moved and did not update their address with the court, the court expects you to serve the other party at the address that the court has on record for the party, PLUS any other addresses where you think the person can be found.
+If the other party moved and did not update their address with the court, the court expects you to serve the other party at the address that the court has on record for the party, PLUS any other address where you know the person lives PLUS any email that you have for the other person.

 Is there a waiting period to get a divorce in Nevada?